Seabird: Seabirds and fisheries

 Seabirds have had a long association with both fisheries and sailors, and both have drawn benefits and disadvantages from the relationship.

-Fishermen have traditionally used seabirds as indicators of both fish shoals, underwater banks that might indicate fish stocks, and of potential landfall.
+Fishers have traditionally used seabirds as indicators of both fish shoals, underwater banks that might indicate fish stocks, and of potential landfall.
 In fact, the known association of seabirds with land was instrumental in allowing the Polynesians to locate tiny landmasses in the Pacific.
-Seabirds have provided food for fishermen away from home, as well as bait.
+Seabirds have provided food for fishers away from home, as well as bait.
 Famously, tethered cormorants have been used to catch fish directly.
 Indirectly, fisheries have also benefited from guano from colonies of seabirds acting as fertilizer for the surrounding seas.

-Negative effects on fisheries are mostly restricted to raiding by birds on aquaculture, although long-lining fisheries also have to deal with bait stealing.
+Negative effects on fisheries include raiding by birds on aquaculture, and bait loss and accidental catching of seabirds as bycatch, meaning fewer intended targets are captured.
 There have been claims of prey depletion by seabirds of fishery stocks, and while there is some evidence of this, the effects of seabirds are considered smaller than that of marine mammals and predatory fish (like tuna).